ian-small/Chloe.jl/README.md

 You can of course use julia's Distributed package.

-Start julia with 3 workers and load code:
+Start julia (1.6) with 3 workers and load code:

-`JULIA_NUM_THREADS=8 julia --project=. -p 3 -L src/remote.jl`
+`julia --project=. -t 8  -p 3 -L src/dist/remote.jl`

 Now you can type: